How to Make it to the Finish Line on a Rainy Race Day

 If you have a race on your calendar that’s expected to get a bit sloshy with a strong chance of soaked shoes, we’ve definitely been there and can relate.
-You can control your training program, food intake and gear, but you can’t control the weather.
+You can control your training program, food intake, and gear, but you can’t control the weather.
 Rain or shine, the race will go on.
-You’ve done all the hard work leading up to race day—so don’t let the wet weather stop you from conquering the course.
+You’ve done all the hard work leading up to it—so don’t let a rainy race day stop you from conquering the course.

 In case Mother Nature decides to give you one more challenge from start to finish—as if the race itself wasn’t challenging enough—here are a few tips to help you stay dry without racing to the store and buying a rain jacket.
-Whether you’re navigating 26.2 miles at the Boston Marathon, sloshing through 13.1 or 26.2 at the Humana Rock ’n’ Roll San Antonio Marathon & 1/2 Marathon, or splashing your way through your very first 5K in a notoriously rainy city, these tips will ensure you have the best race day possible:
+Whether you’re navigating 26.2 miles, sloshing through 13.1, or splashing your way through your very first 5K in a notoriously rainy city, these tips will ensure you have the best race day possible:

 If it’s raining, you’re going to get wet.
 However, it’s important to stay dry as long as possible before you start running.
 When you’re clothes get wet, they’ll start to get heavy.
-If you stay dry before the race, you’re preventing a lot of pre-race weight gain.
+If you stay dry before the race, you’re preventing your clothes from weighing you down before you even get going.

 It’s important to warm up before a race, so try to stay inside as long as possible.
-Running coach and author of Running a Marathon for Dummies, Dr. Jason Karp, suggests racers sit in the car for a bit longer or find a nearby building or café.
+Running coach Dr. Jason Karp, suggests racers sit in the car for a bit longer or find a nearby building or café.
 Keep warm and do dynamic stretches to loosen up.
 “If you can’t get inside, wear a garbage bag or some other protective layer on top of your racing clothes until just before the start of the race,” says Karp.

 Also, make sure you’re running attire is as light as possible.
 If it is going to rain the entire race, wearing apparel that is light even when it is wet will save from feeling weighed down.

+On rainy race days, your sock choice is very important.
 Similar to the above, avoid cotton socks.
-Make sure your socks are man-made fibers that are designed for running.
-Cotton socks will soak up water and make your shoes extremely heavy, squishy and squeaky throughout the entire race—talk about mid-race discomfort.
+Make sure your socks are made from man-made fibers that are designed for running.
+Cotton socks will soak up water and make your shoes extremely heavy, squishy, and squeaky throughout the entire race—talk about mid-race discomfort.

 Karp suggests wearing two pairs of thin socks to try to keep your feet dry and to powder your feet, which will help manage the moisture.